animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Apache Geode serializes only application domain object types that you have specifically configured (registered) either by using Apache Geode’s [`ReflectionBasedAutoSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html), or specifically (and recommended) by using a “custom” Apache Geode [`PdxSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxSerializer.html).
+Apache Geode serializes only application domain object types that you have specifically configured (registered) either by using Apache Geode's [`ReflectionBasedAutoSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html), or specifically (and recommended) by using a "custom" Apache Geode [`PdxSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxSerializer.html).
-If you use Spring Data for Apache Geode’s Repository extension, you might even want to consider using Spring Data for Apache Geode’s [`MappingPdxSerializer`](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses an entity’s mapping metadata to determine data from the application domain object that is serialized to the PDX instance.
+If you use Spring Data for GemFire's Repository extension, you might even want to consider using Spring Data for GemFire's [`MappingPdxSerializer`](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses an entity's mapping metadata to determine data from the application domain object that is serialized to the PDX instance.

 </div>